ginagerace/BurgerDecorator/README.md

 # BurgerDecorator
-CS 342: HW2.
 Experiment with the decorator design pattern.